Funding your research

 ESRC South Coast Doctoral Training Partnership (SCDTP) Funding

-Applications for this round of ESRC SCDTP studentships are currently closed.
+Applications for the 2018 round of ESRC SCDTP studentships are now open.
 For further information on the ESRC South Coast Doctoral Training Partnership (SCDTP) please see their website.
-For more information on the application process for our recently closed 7 projects and open call, please see our ESRC SCDTP funding pages.
+For more information on the application process please see our ESRC SCDTP funding pages.

 The studentships are for social science research in Psychology and Area Studies subjects.